Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Data and notation

 For the French data, we sum the ``rad'' (daily number of new home returns) and ``dc'' (daily number of newly deceased persons) columns to get $L_o(t)$.
 Since there is no column for $E_o$, we define $E_o(t) = H_o(t)-H_o(t-1) + L_o(t)$.

-Several other COVID-19-related data are available.
+Several other COVID-19-related data are available for Belgium and France.
 In particular, the daily number of infected individuals, $I_o(t)$, is also reported by health authorities.
-However, a visual inspection reveals that the graph of $I_o$ is less smooth than the graph of $H_o$.
-A possible reason is that $I_o$ is affected by two technical sources of variation: the fraction of tested persons and the accuracy of the tests.
-In contrast, the reported number of COVID-19 hospitalized individuals, $H_o$, is expected to be much more accurate.
+However, the decision process to admit individuals at the hospital is believed to be more stable over time than the decision process to test individuals, hence the hospitalization data is a priori more prone to be modeled by a dynamical system with time-invariant parameters.
 Moreover, for the authorities, predicting $H$ is more crucial than predicting $I$.
-Therefore, as in~\cite{2007.01411}, we focus on $H$.
+Therefore, as in~\cite{KOZYREFF2021398}, we focus on $H$.